asinasrl/asinasrl/README.md

 - 👋 Hi, I’m @asinasrl
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning React JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Development
-- 📫 How to reach me ...

 <!---
 asinasrl/asinasrl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.